FAANG/comm-network-biology/README.md

 FAANG-IGNB has two main branches: `main` and `dev`.
 Development will be primarily on `dev` and once milestones have been hit, versioned changes will be pulled into `main`.

-Code will be incorportated into the FAANG-IGNB base after:
+Code will be incorportated into the FNB base after:
 - A reference to a specific issue has been made in an Issue (which generated an Issue number)
 - Upstream code does not break current test code
 - Additional test code specific to added feature has been added